 The requirements and benefits for Belize Permanent Resident status are similar to those of the Qualified Retired Persons Incentive Act.
 The application process and supporting documents needed are virtually the same as for retirement residency.
 But there are some key differences.

 As a regular Belize permanent resident, you do not have to deposit any particular sum of money in a bank in Belize.
 And unlike the QRP program, you do not need to continue making cash deposits every month into your bank account.
 However, you do have to show financial resources sufficient to obtain residency status.
 You can work for pay in Belize.

 You must live here for one full year before you can apply for regular permanent residency.
 During this period, you cannot leave the country for more than 14 consecutive days.

 It is more expensive to apply for regular permanent residency than for retired permanent residency.
 Application fees vary according to your country of origin, ranging from US $125. (citizens of Mexico and Guatemala) to US$2,000. for Chinese Nationals (PRC).
 Citizens of the U.S. pay US$1,000, and most British Commonwealth country residents also pay US$1,000.
 CARICOM citizens pay US$250.

 Once residency is granted, you pay a fee of US$62.50 for a residency card.
 You apply to the Belize Immigration and Nationality Department rather than through the Belize Tourism Board.
 For information and application form, contact: Immigration and Nationality Department Belmopan, Belize Tel.: 501-222-4620 Fax: 501-222-4056

 Citizenship (naturalized Belizean) is available for those permanent residents living in Belize for five years.
+With citizenship comes to right to obtain a Belize Passport.
 To acquire citizenship, applicants must have been a resident or have permanent residency status for a minimum of five years.
 After five years permanent citizens submit an application for citizenship and this is usually processed within 6 months.
 Note that this process can take up to a year, or more.
 Ensuring that all documents are in order before making your application, and regular checks to the immigration department in Belmopan will make for reasonable time results.